max-clarke/max-clarke.github.io/_posts/2019-01-12-A-Couple-of-Adventures-with-the-MTA-Turnstile-Dataset.md

 ![Second Attempt](images/fit_second_attempt.svg)

-This definitely still shows that same behavior as before (i.e., over --> under --> over), but this deviation appears to be much less severe than in the first fit.
+This definitely still shows that same behavior as before (i.e., under --> over --> under), but this deviation appears to be much less severe than in the first fit.
 This is actually quite promising.

 ### Conclusion?